 The Shetland Islands are home to roughly a fifth of Scotland’s puffins, making them one of the best destinations for puffin-watching (or for any bird watching.)
 Within Shetland there are several places to see puffins, some very easily accessible and some require a little walking.

 All the photos above were taken on the island of Noss, one of the Shetland Islands, and a National Nature Reserve.
 Noss has around 2,000 pairs of puffins each breeding season, as well as gannets, kittiwakes, guillemots, fulmars and great skuas.

 Noss is small, and tucked away behind the larger island of Bressay.
-To get to Noss from Shetland’s main town, Lerwick, you take the car ferry to Bressay and then drive or cycle or walk across the island following the signs to Noss Sound.
+To get to Noss from Shetland’s main town, Lerwick, you take the car ferry to Bressay and then drive, cycle or walk across the island following the signs to Noss Sound.
 The distance is around 3.5 miles.
 Crossings to Noss are by a small inflatable ferry, run by the Nature Reserve.
 This ferry operates between mid April and August, and is weather dependent, so it is best to ring first before setting off.
 (The telephone number is: 01595 693345)

 The path from car park to the ferry is steep and on Noss itself the walk to the visitors centre is also steep and involves some scrambling over rocks so this may be challenging for people with disabilities.